 Man, don't tell me when to jump and don't tell me how high.

 (Notices the drawn weapons) Put that mess down and buy some dinner.
 I have to make a living, too.

-(Selecting dinners from the tray of ohelwes) Here you go.
+(Selecting dinners from the tray) Here you go.
 Two quarters.
 You gonna love it.
 Stuffed by a woman with love in her heart.
 Two quarters.
 Knock 'em together, back to back.
-Cray fish So fresh it don't know it's cooked.
+Crayfish so fresh it don't know it's cooked.

-The men pounce upon the food with the same relish they exhibited for the fight.
-Johnny leaves in disgust and confusion.
-Satan and Sweet Justice are the last holdouts for the feast as they continue their steady approach.
-Cobalt slams the almost EMPERE empty tray down on the table and stepping between them thrusts two plates in their faces.
+(The MEN pounce upon the food with the same relish THEY exhibited for the fight.
+JOHNNY leaves in disgust and confusion.
+SATAN and SWEET JUSTICE are the last holdouts for the feast.
+THEY continue their steady approach.
+COBALT slams the almost empty tray down on the table and stepping between them thrusts two plates in their faces)

-Here Sweet.
+COBALT BLUE (Continued) Here, Sweet.
 This is yours.
 No sense going to hell on an empty stomach.
-Satan come on.
-I cooked 'em just like you like it--hot as hellfire.
+Satan, come on.
+I cooked 'em just like you like it -- hot as hellfire.

-The music returns to the stealthy feel of the beginning scene as the men dance their exits leaving Cobalt between the two adversaries who take the proferred plates and bite down hard on the delectable morsels.
-As the xightxdimx lights dim Johnny enters downstage.
-We fade on Satan's Hole.
+(The music returns to the stealthy feel of the scene's beginning as the MEN dance their exits leaving COBALT between the two ADVERSARIES who take the proferred plates and bite down hard on the delectable morsels.
+As the lights dim JOHNNY enters Downstage.
+We fade on SATAN's Hole)